waterwheel31/SD_advanced_lane_finding/README.md

 - Detect the lane from car videos
 - Detect curvature of the lanes

-## The steps of this project are the following:
+## The steps of this process are as following:

 - Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 - Apply a distortion correction to raw images.